France to restrict travel from Britain to fight omicron

 Published

-PARIS (AP) — France will restrict arrivals from Britain because of fast-spreading cases of the omicron coronavirus variant, putting limits on reasons for traveling and requiring 48-hour isolation upon arrival, the government spokesman said Thursday.
+PARIS (AP) — France will sharply restrict travel to and from Britain because of fast-spreading cases of the omicron coronavirus variant, putting limits on reasons for traveling and requiring 48-hour isolation upon arrival, the government said Thursday.

-The new measures are expected to take effect over the weekend.
-The government is holding a special virus security meeting Friday that will address growing pressure on hospitals in France from rising infections in recent weeks.
+The move suddenly disrupted travel plans for families and others on both sides of the English Channel.
+Travelers questioned whether the measures were politically driven, and U.K. officials suggested they were pointless.

+With omicron now seeded around the world, “red list” travel bans “wouldn’t be effective or proportionate,” said Boris Johnson’s spokesman, Max Blain.
+He said Johnson hadn't spoken to French President Emmanuel Macron about the move, and that Britain doesn't plan to take a reciprocal measure.